The Pinelands Athletic Club celebrated it’s 75th Anniversary in 2012.

 Trail running has taken a firm grip in the Western Cape.
 So much so that efforts are underway to form a controlling body.
 In the club there are at present about 12 members who are regularly out there on the trails.
 Spearheading the Pinelands group are Ryan Winter, Melany Porter and Damian Will.
 The Puffer (80km) is regarded as the ‘big daddy’ of trail running which annually attracts about 100+ runners.
 From Pinelands there are always about four or five taking on this huge challenge.

 Over the years, Pinelands has been involved in organising a number of events, including fun runs, road races and cross-country events.
-The club has three events to organise in the year.
-The Asics Hohenort 15km in January, the McKenna Scott 10km in August and a cross-country relay in April.
-The club has organised the Hohenort since 1975, and the 10km has been a Pinelands organised event since 1990.
-The club was forced to dropped the organisation of two other events – 6×6 Relay and the Executive Relay, due to lack of sponsorship and interest in relay running.
+The club has organised the Hohenort 15km Road Race since 1975, and the Pinelands 10km since 1990.
+The club was forced to drop the organisation of other events – 6×6 Relay and the Executive Relay, due to lack of sponsorship and interest in relay running.
 The 6×6 relay was first held in 1954 and was regarded as the oldest inter-club relay in the Cape.
 Sadly this event started to run at a loss so the club decided to discontinue with it.